 The Threshold Areas workflow is available to users with a Business Analyst Web App Advanced license.
 To learn more about Business Analyst license types, see Licenses.

 You can create threshold areas for a single location, a point layer, or existing site locations.
-To use a point layer in the analysis, you can first add web maps or layers, import a file containing your locations of interest, or save a layer through Business and Facilities Search.
+To use a point layer in the analysis, you can first add web maps or layers, import a file containing your locations of interest, or save a layer through Points of Interest Search.

 To create threshold areas, do the following: